AndresDuran53/zarus-network-controller/README.md

     void print(String message);
     ```
   * Description:
-  Use is to print messages in the same format with the internal logger.
+  Use it to print messages in the same format with the internal logger.
   * Parameters:
     * message (String):